 ´Participation in the festival and the flights over the frozen Lake Baikal are additional opportunities to show the potential of Mi-171A2.
 The record flight started from hovering and a mobile GPS station mounted on the helicopter recorded the result´ said U-UAZ Managing Director Leonid Belykh and added: ´I am convinced that our equipment is reliable, and that pilots are highly skilled.
 The certificate issued by the representatives of the Russian Book of Records confirms that´.

 Mi-171A2 is equipped with VK-2500PS-03 engines (being a civilian version of engines used in Mi-28 attack helicopter) with a digital control system.
 An upgraded avionics and navigation equipment allow this rotorcraft to be used for a wide range of services, Mi-171A2 may also be effectively operated around the clock, also in difficult weather conditions and hard climate – at low and high temperatures, in high mountains, high humidity environment and overwater.

 The helicopter was certified in accordance to Category A and meets the most stringent flight safety requirements for civilian helicopters.
 It can be used for medical transportation, cargo operations, SAR missions, fire-fighting and passenger transport operations.
 Mi-171A2 was also certified abroad, in India and Colombia.
 The type certificate for China, South Korea, Brazil, Mexico, Peru and other countries is currently planned.

-Photos courtesy of JSC “Russian Helicopters” / Rostec State Corporation.
+Cover photo: Mi-171A2.
+All photos courtesy of JSC “Russian Helicopters” / Rostec State Corporation.
 “Russian Helicopters” press materials were used.